Skip to main content

 Polyurethane (PU):

-Embro is a manufacturer of heating helements, sensor mats and more for the B2B market.
+Embro is a manufacturer of heating solutions, sensors and more for the B2B market.
 We develop individual solutions for our customers and produce cost-effectively in Germany – for innovative industrial applications in small and large series of between 500 and 100,000 units.
-Find out more about our heating elements.
+Find out more about our heating textiles.

 Direct line to the experts